Amine N-methyltransferase

 Amine N-methyltransferase, also called indolethylamine N-methyltransferase, and thioether S-methyltransferase, is an enzyme that is ubiquitously present in non-neural tissues and catalyzes the N-methylation of tryptamine and structurally related compounds.
-More recently, it was discovered that this enzyme can also catalyze the methylation of thioether and selenoether compounds, although the physiological significance of this biotransformation is not yet known.
+It can also catalyze the methylation of thioether and selenoether compounds, although the physiological significance of this biotransformation is not yet known.

-The chemical reaction taking place is:
+The general reaction taking place is: